postgresml/postgresml/README.md

 ```

 By following these steps, you can effectively restart training from a previously trained model, allowing for further refinement and adaptation of the model based on new requirements or insights.
 Adjust parameters as needed for your specific use case and dataset.

+## 8. Hugging Face Hub vs. PostgresML as Model Repository
+We utilize the Hugging Face Hub as the primary repository for fine-tuning Large Language Models (LLMs).
+Leveraging the HF hub offers several advantages:

+* The HF repository serves as the platform for pushing incremental updates to the model during the training process.
+In the event of any disruptions in the database connection, you have the flexibility to resume training from where it was left off.
+* If you prefer to keep the model private, you can push it to a private repository within the Hugging Face Hub.
+This ensures that the model is not publicly accessible by setting the parameter hub_private_repo to true.
+* The pgml.transform function, designed around utilizing models from the Hugging Face Hub, can be reused without any modifications.

+However, in certain scenarios, pushing the model to a central repository and pulling it for inference may not be the most suitable approach.
+To address this situation, we save all the model weights and additional artifacts, such as tokenizer configurations and vocabulary, in the pgml.files table at the end of the training process.
+It's important to note that as of the current writing, hooks to use models directly from pgml.files in the pgml.transform function have not been implemented.
+We welcome Pull Requests (PRs) from the community to enhance this functionality.

 ## Text Classification 9 Classes